 You can find Dr Ramone on Twitter. @jenniramone @PSCNTU

 Before joining Nottingham Trent University, Dr Ramone was Senior Lecturer in English Literature at Newman University, where she developed and taught an online MA in Colonial and Postcolonial Literature.
 She has also taught at Loughborough University and the Open University.

-Dr Ramone supervises research and welcomes prospective postgraduate research students in postcolonial literature and theory, especially those undertaking research on postcolonial resistance, activism, and consciousness; migration; reading cultures, communities and contexts; and neocolonial contexts.
-Further information regarding MPhil / PhD study may be obtained from the NTU Graduate School.
+Dr Ramone supervises research and welcomes prospective postgraduate research students in any field related to her research specialisms.
+Further information regarding MPhil / PhD study may be obtained from the NTU Doctoral School.